 9. Select Your Interview Outfit the Night Before

 In-person interviews call for a neat and clean appearance that is business casual and not a three-piece suit, nor blue jeans and a T-shirt, Amos said.

-Engage in active listening when responding to an interviewer’s questions, Pitcher said.
+Engage in active listening when responding to an interviewer’s questions.

-When it comes to all the zillions of questions you will be asked during your job interview, here are five questions that carry the most weight in determining whether you will be hired.
+When it comes to questions you will be asked during your job interview, these five questions tend to carry a lot of weight:

 - What are you most curious about?

 - Could you share a recent project you accomplished with your team?

 - How do you usually react to setbacks?

 - How do you manage and prioritize your day?